 Talking Cannabis Taxes: Exploring How Medical Cannabis Fits Into Illinois Tax Law

-The following article explores the role of medical cannabis within the context of Illinois Tax Law as an example.
-Special thanks to Taylor Schuck, Senior Accountant, Mueller CPA for his expertise and collaboration!
+The following article explores the role of medical cannabis in Illinois Tax Law as an example.

 Medical Cannabis Taxes and Your IL-1040

-As cannabis continues to make a growing impact on the world at large, it’s implications on how one approaches their taxes is not something often discussed.
-While talking taxes may not be the most exciting topic of conversation after medicating, there are some things you should know.
+As cannabis continues to make a growing impact on the world, its implications on how one approaches taxes are not often discussed.
+While talking about taxes may not be the most exciting topic of conversation after medicating, there are some things you should know.

 Can I Get Tax Deductions Off My Medical Cannabis Expenses?